-Different methods of birth control have been developed over the years.
-Birth control is the preventive method you use to stop pregnancies from occurring before a person is ready to have children.
-Some birth control methods like the pill, shot, implant and a few others work by changing your hormones to a certain extent using progestin (a synthetic version of progesterone, a hormone that our body naturally creates), which stops your eggs from leaving the ovaries and thickens the cervical mucus, preventing the sperm from getting through.
-Others like condoms and cervical caps simply act as barriers, preventing fertilization.
+Birth control is the preventive method couples use to prevent unwanted pregnancies.
+Some birth control methods like the pill, shot, implant and a few others work by changing the hormones to a certain extent using progestin (a synthetic version of progesterone, a hormone that our body naturally creates), which stops your eggs from leaving the ovaries and thickens the cervical mucus, preventing the sperm from getting through.
+Others like condoms and cervical caps simply act as barriers, preventing fertilisation.

 There are reasons other than avoiding pregnancy that makes women choose to start some birth control measures, especially the birth control pill.
-These could be in order to help them get more regular periods, to control heavy flow and to stop the symptoms associated with menstruation such as cramping and acne.
-In these cases, the body will experience side effects of stopping birth control.
-Below are listed a few birth control measures along with what happens if you stop taking birth control:
+These could be in order to help them get more regular periods, to control heavy flow, or to stop the symptoms associated with menstruation such as cramping and acne.
+In these cases, the body experiences certain side effects of stopping birth control.
+Below listed are a few birth control measures along with what happens if you stop taking birth control:

 1. Birth Control Shot

 Also known as the Depo-Provera shot; it is an injection whose effects last for three months, after which you will need to go for a follow-up shot.

 How to Stop: Do not get the follow-up shot that is due every three months if you want to start trying to get pregnant.

 What Will Happen After Stopping: One of the most common side effects of stopping this shot is irregular bleeding.
 These side effects are long-lasting, often going on for several months after stopping the shot.

 2. Birth Control Implant

 Also known as Nexplanon or Implanon, it is a tiny implant the size of a match-stick that is inserted into your arm and that projects progestin into your body.
 It offers protection from pregnancy for up to four years.